Loyelnaz/Data-Structures-And-Algorithms/datastructures/heaps/README.md

   * If the key is smaller than the key at any of the child nodes, swap values
   * If both keys at the children nodes are greater than the parent node key, pick the larger one and see if the heap property is satisfied
   * Repeat until you reach the last level

+### Min Heap
+* Root node keys must be less than or equal to their child node keys

 ### Heap Implementation
 * The implementation of the tree itself typically uses an array, and the parent-child relationships are done using math with the indices.